Ovilu Tunnillie: Career

 Tunnillie carved her first work, Mother and Child, in 1966 when she was 17 years old.
 Tunnillie's works are rendered in the distinctive serpentinite rock that is common to South Baffin.
 Her style is distinctive, employing an architectural quality.
 Themes in her work range from alcohol abuse and sexual assault to memories of her time in a southern TB clinic freely depicting the inter-cultural reality of the contemporary Inuit women.

 Ovilu quickly became the primary breadwinner for her family, and exhibited in early exhibitions with what would become the West Baffin Ekismo Cooperative.
 She began exploring materials and practices such as metalworking, and switched to electric carving tools following surgery on her arm in this period.
-Tunnillie had her first solo exhibition in June of 1981 at the Canadian Guild of Crafts in Montreal, after which she was represented by Dorset Fine Arts (DFA) in Toronto.
+Tunnillie had her first solo exhibition in June 1981 at the Canadian Guild of Crafts in Montreal, after which she was represented by Dorset Fine Arts (DFA) in Toronto.
 In the following years she exhibited internationally including in West Germany in 1988 and the United States in 1993.

 Her work is featured in several private and public collections including the Canadian Guild of Crafts Quebec, the Canadian Museum of Civilization, the National Gallery of Canada, the Winnipeg Art Gallery, and the Hermitage Museum, Leningrad.
 Her work is also featured in Keeping our Stories Alive: The Sculpture of Canada's Inuit along with the work of Lucy Meeko and Uriash Puqiqnak.

 She was elected to the Royal Canadian Academy in 2003.
 Though she was active in the contemporary art world, she failed to generate the sales she needed to support her family living in Toronto and Ottawa.
 Her contemporaries remember the financial stress placing a strain on Oviloo's work, transforming her more conceptual pieces to 'pedestrian' decorative works.
 Oviloo spent the early 2000s between Montreal and Vancouver, before returning permanently to Cape Dorset in 2006.
 She died of ovarian cancer in 2014.